Grants

 Do I need to be based in a particular place?

 Nope!
 Anywhere that we’re able to electronically transfer money is fine.
-Since we’re based in Canada and Australia already, the mentoring meeting will happen electronically anyway, via videochat, audio call, text chat, as you prefer.
+Mentoring meetings happen electronically in a format that you and your mentor decide, such as via videochat, audio call, or text chat.

 Does it need to be an internet-based project?